kabustos/p5/README.md

 ## Genuary Art challenge 2024

-This repo is holds my work for Genuary 2024.
+This repo holds my work for Genuary 2024.
 All code can be found under challenges.
 I use p5.js as my main framework.
 Ran with live server in VSCode.

 https://genuary.art/